vanyle/ASG/docs/reference.md

 - `read_data(filename) -> string`: Read the file named `filename` inside the data directory and return its content
 - `read_csv(filename) -> list`: Read a `.csv` file and return a list of table that represent the rows of the CSV.

-You can use `data` to generate visualisations at runtime, store assets that you want to embed in your HTML or put your custom layout files there.
+You can use `data` to generate visualizations at runtime, store assets that you want to embed in your HTML or put your custom layout files there.
 See the layout section for more information about layouts.

 ## Standard library